Maximinodotpy/articles/050 - I made a Planet Simulator with Godot/_blog/article.md

   - GD
   - Script
 category: Godot Game Engine
-status: draft
+status: publish
-description: A bunch of Tips and Tricks for the Open Source Game Engine Godot.
+description: Just a few thought on working with the Godot Game Engine while creating my Planet Simulator.
 ---

 Recently I programmed a [Planet/Gravity Simulator](https://maximino.itch.io/planet-simulator) and now I want to share my thought on the process and the things I learned on the way.
 I will also share some [tips and tricks](https://maximmaeder.com/godot-tips-and-tricks/) I learned while working with the Godot Game Engine.